 If you’re looking to experience the one-of-a-kind culture of southern Louisiana all in one place, stop by the Gonzales’ Jambalaya Festival.

 studio and frame shop, where you might catch him working on his next masterpiece.Ascension Parish is home to a variety of art and artists.
 One of the region’s most famous artists is Alvin Batiste, a self-taught folk artist whose work has been critically acclaimed.
 Explore Alvin’s art in his own

-For more art, check out the River Region Art Gallery in Darrow to see more works by local artists.
+For more art, check out the River Region Art Gallery in Gonzales to see more works by local artists.
 Then stroll through the River Road African American Museum to learn more about the history and culture of African American in the rural communities of south Louisiana.

 Start off your day with a game of golf at Pelican Point Golf Course in Gonzales, an 18-hole, British-style design—with Louisiana flair, of course.
 Play your way through what was once a sugar cane farm, taking in all the natural splender as you try to keep your score down.

 See the Mississippi River at the Riverwalk areas in Donaldsonville or Houmas House where you’ll enjoy the breeze flowing between massive oak trees and the charming paved path alongside the Mississippi River.
 Gaze out at the waterway and you'll see river boats passing by, just as they have for decades before.